 25 feet below street level allowing fans easy access to their

 seats.
 Many modern amenities are found throughout the stadium from the

 high definition replay/scoreboards to the 139 luxury

 suites.
 Lucas Oil Stadium has one of the largest videoboards in the NFL.
 Consisting of three screens each, the

 97-foot-wide-by-nearly-53-foot-high scoreboards hang in the

 northwest and southeast corners of the building.
 Aside from serving as the home of the Colts, the stadium

-hosted the NCAA Basketball Final Four in 2010 and serves as the
+hosted the NCAA Basketball Final Four in 2010 and 2015, and serves as the

 permanent back up host for the Final Four Tournament.